fhvilshoj/TorchLRP/README.md

 #### Note:
 The code example reads a `config.ini` file from the root of this project.
-In that file you can specify the parent of the `TorchImageNet` repo such that the correct dataloader is loaded:
+In that file you can specify the parent of the `torch_imagenet` repo such that the correct dataloader is loaded:

 ```config